 She ended her career with the Gerd Oswald's German drama Bis zur bitteren Neige (To the Bitter End, 1975), starring along with Maurice Ronet, and Stanley's sexy British comedy Adventures of a Private Eye (1977) by Stanley A. Long.

-Perhaps tired of the monotony of the roles entrusted to her and with the desire still unfulfilled to become a mother, at the end of the Seventies she decided to abandon the scenes definitively and at the same time withdraw from all worldliness.
+With the desire still unfulfilled to become a mother, at the end of the Seventies she decided to abandon the scenes definitively and at the same time withdraw from all worldliness.

-Married with Alexander James Christopher ("Sandy") Harper, a coffee merchant, she publishes a book dedicated to cosmetics: "Natural Appeal: Fragrant Natural Preparations for the Care of Skin, Hair and Body" (1980), she dedicated to the study of piano and and gives birth to the daughter Elodie (Harper), now acclaimed mystery novelist ("The Death Knoch"), also awarded by Stephen King, as well as journalist of the English TV channel "ITV News Anglia".
+Married with Alexander James Christopher ("Sandy") Harper, a coffee merchant, she publishes a book dedicated to cosmetics: "Natural Appeal: Fragrant Natural Preparations for the Care of Skin, Hair and Body" (1980), she dedicated to the study of piano and gives birth to the daughter Elodie (Harper), now acclaimed mystery novelist ("The Death Knoch"), also awarded by Stephen King, as well as journalist of the English TV channel "ITV News Anglia".

 In 2012 she received a nostalgic citation, as a "special guest screamer" among the credits of the misunderstood British thriller "Barberian Sound Studio", by Peter Strickland, a film that reused the actress' archive sound material and whose plot centers around a technician of sound involved in the making of a Giallo movie shot in the Italy of the seventies.